Cyprus Investment Programme

 Spouses and financially dependent children will also receive citizenship and the investor’s parents may apply too, although the latter must also possess a private residence with a purchase price of at least €500.000.

-The Council of Ministers approved a number of changes in regard to the above on 13 February 2019.
-The main changes are as follows:
+More recently, in February 2019, the Council of Ministers made a number of changes to the original scheme.
+The main ones are as follows:

 - The inclusion of investments in the shipping sector in the eligible investments, on the basis of specific measurable criteria.

-- The Obligation to maintain the required investments for a period of at least 5 years from the date of naturalization, instead of 3 years which was previously the case.
+- The Obligation to maintain the required investments for a period of at least 5 years from the date of naturalization

 - A complete abolition of investment in government bonds as an acceptable investment within the Programme.